Today let’s chat about how to grow your own food for free.

 Find out how you can be super thrifty in the garden too, and grow your own food cheaply after the jump…

-How to Regrow Food From Scraps
+How to Grow Food For Free From Scraps

 It’s a bit too big for the blog, so to see the whole text a bit more clearly visit Cooking Stoned.